 Whether it’s binge eating chocolate, biting your nails, or a deeper personal challenge, habits are tough to break.
 Why?
 Because we crave and enjoy habitual actions.
-You have dozens, maybe even hundreds, of habits, most of which you probably never notice.
 It starts the moment you wake up — you get out of bed in a certain way and probably head to the bathroom where you start a morning routine.
 Think about how effortlessly you slip into your habits and how little you have to think while in the midst of these daily routines.

-Then there are the bad habits, which you definitely notice.
 The same way you go from bed to bathroom to kitchen, your bad habits are so ingrained they become semi-automatic.
-This is why breaking the small, repetitive sins can be so difficult; it takes awareness and some serious dedication.
-Up for the challenge?
+Want to break your bad habits?
 Use these tips and tricks to beat the cycle.

 1. Be aware